 Thank you to all of our members who contacted your representatives about these recent issues!

-In April, 2016 the Madison-Morgan Conservancy’s Executive Director, Christine McCauley, was joined by Robert Ramsay, President of the Georgia Conservancy, and Alex Robertson, Legal Counsel for the Georgia-Alabama Land Trust, for the Land Trust Alliance’s Advocacy Days (pictured above with GA Congressman Jody Hice).
+Pictured above with GA Congressman Jody Hice: in April, 2016 the Madison-Morgan Conservancy’s Executive Director, Christine McCauley, was joined by Robert Ramsay, then-President of the Georgia Conservancy, and Alex Robertson, Legal Counsel for the Georgia-Alabama Land Trust, for the Land Trust Alliance Advocacy Days.